Learn more about common injection moulding defects and how to redesign your parts to avoid them.

 - Shortening the overall mould cycle time so that the trapped air or resin doesn’t have time to overheat.

 - Optimise the venting and degassing system.

-Warping is the name given to the deformation that occurs in injection moulded products.
+Warping is the name given to the deformation in injection moulded products.

 As molten plastic cools, the plastic contracts and reduces in size.
 As different areas of the mould cool at different rates, the plastic can shrink unevenly, causing variations in stress within the cooled part.

 This stress results in bending and twisting of the finished part as it cools.
 For example, a flat part that has warped will no longer be flat.
 The problem is exacerbated when the plastic cools too quickly.
 Excessive temperatures and low thermal conductivity of the molten material can also worsen the problem considerably.
 Other causes of mould design warping can include irregular wall thickness, which can cause variations in cooling rates.